Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Extracting scale and shape parameters from pre-trained models

-In practice, these TPL fits require some care to obtain consistent, reliable results.
-Among other things, it is important to understand the behavior of the TPL fit as $x_{min}$ is varied.
-See Figure~\ref{fig:good-vs-bad-pl-fits-ideal} for an illustrative example.
+In practice, these PL fits require some care to obtain consistent, reliable results; and, for this reason, here we describe some of these issues.
+Among other things, it is important to understand the behavior of the PL fit as $x_{min}$ is varied.
+See Figure~\ref{fig:good-vs-bad-pl-fits-ideal} for an illustrative (very ``nice'') example; and see Appendix~\ref{app:fitting_tpls} for more discussion of these fitting issues, including dealing with non-ideal~ESDs.
+(These figures can be genertated by the \WW~tool.)

-In Figure~\ref{fig:good-vs-bad-pl-fits-ideal}, we consider the third fully connected (FC) layer from VGG16 (which was studied previously~\cite{MM18_TR,MM20a_trends_NatComm}), which is a nearly ``ideal'' example that we use to illustrate the method.
-In~\ref{fig:good-vs-bad-pl-fits-ideal-11}, \ref{fig:good-vs-bad-pl-fits-ideal-12}, and~\ref{fig:good-vs-bad-pl-fits-ideal-13}, respectively, we show the ESD in log-log plot, linear-linear plot, and log-linear plot; and in each of those plots, we mark the position of $x_{max}$, the $x_{min}$ found by the fitting procedure, and a subpotimal value of $x_{min}$ chosen by hand.
+In Figure~\ref{fig:good-vs-bad-pl-fits-ideal}, we consider the third fully connected (FC) layer from VGG16 (which was studied previously~\cite{MM18_TR_JMLRversion,MM20a_trends_NatComm}), which is a nearly ``ideal'' example that we use to illustrate the method.
+In~\ref{fig:good-vs-bad-pl-fits-ideal-11}, \ref{fig:good-vs-bad-pl-fits-ideal-12}, and~\ref{fig:good-vs-bad-pl-fits-ideal-13}, respectively, we show the ESD in log-log plot, linear-linear plot, and log-linear plot; and in each of those plots, we mark the position of $x_{max}$, the $x_{min}$ found by the fitting procedure, and a suboptimal value of $x_{min}$ chosen by hand.

 The log-log plots, in~\ref{fig:good-vs-bad-pl-fits-ideal-11} highlight the (well-known but often finicky) linear trend on a log-log plot.
 To aid the eye, in~\ref{fig:good-vs-bad-pl-fits-ideal-11}, we show the slopes on a log-log plot, as determined by the $\alpha$ fit for that value of $x_{min}$.
-The linear-linear plots, in~\ref{fig:good-vs-bad-pl-fits-ideal-12}, the usual so-called scree plots, are particularly non-informative.
+The linear-linear plots, in~\ref{fig:good-vs-bad-pl-fits-ideal-12}, the usual so-called scree plots, are not particularly informative.
 The log-linear plots, in~\ref{fig:good-vs-bad-pl-fits-ideal-13}, shows that the optimal value of $x_{min}$ is near the peak of the distribution, and that the distribution is clearly not log-normal, having a strong right-ward bias, with a spreading out of larger eigenvalues as $\lambda_{max}$ is~approached.